delano/saxony/README.md

 ## Saxony - 0.1 ##

-**Parse gigantic XML files with pleasure and a without running out of memory.**
+**Parse gigantic XML files with pleasure and without running out of memory.**

 ## Example ##